AlexandruIon/gits/src/DistributedSystems.md

 #### Multitiered architectures
 The distinction into three logical levels as discussed so far, suggests a number of possibilities for physically distributing a client-server application across several machines.
 We make a distinction between only two kinds of machines: **client machines** and **server machines**, leading to what is also referred to as a **(physically) two-tiered architecture**.

 ![Tow Tiered architecture](../misc/distributed_systems/c2/fig2_16.png)

 When distinguishing only client and server machines as we did so far, we miss the point that a server may sometimes need to act as a client, as shown in Figure 2.17, leading to a **(physically) three-tiered architecture**.</br>
 These organizations are used where the client machine is a PC or workstation, connected through a network to a distributed file system or database.
 Essentially, most of the application is running on the client machine, but all operations on files or database entries go to the server.
-For example, many banking applications run on an end-user’s machine where the user prepares transactions and such.</br>
+For example, many banking applications run on an end-user’s machine where the user prepares transactions and such.

-![Sever acting as a client](../misc/distributed_systems/c2/fig2_17.png) In this architecture, traditionally programs that form part of the processing layer are executed by a separate server, but may additionally be partly distributed across the client and server machines.
+![Sever acting as a client](../misc/distributed_systems/c2/fig2_17.png)

+In this architecture, traditionally programs that form part of the processing layer are executed by a separate server, but may additionally be partly distributed across the client and server machines.
 A typical example of where a three-tiered architecture is used is in transaction processing.
 A separate process, called the **transaction processing monitor**, coordinates all transactions across possibly different data servers.</br>